Cryolite/tsumonya/README.md

 ### `Hand`

 The `Hand` type represents a set of tiles in a hand.
-It MUST NOT contain melded tiles nor the winning tile.
+It MUST NOT contain melded tiles (副露牌) nor the winning tile (和牌).
 This is an array type with 34 elements.
 The 0-th element MUST indicate the number of the 1 Character tile (一萬, 1m), the 1st element the number of the 2 Character tile (二萬, 2m), and so on.

 ### `ChiList`